ooyala/barkeep/README.markdown

 ### Contributing

-Barkeep was designed to be easy to hack on, so feel free to dive in.
+Barkeep was designed to be easy to hack on with Mac or Ubuntu, so feel free to dive in.
 Open a ticket to suggest a new feature or just send a pull request with your changes.

 Simple style guidelines: mimic the style around you, cap lines at 110 characters.